Ankle & Foot Conditions

 This injury can result in a distinct popping sound, severe pain, swelling, and difficulty putting pressure on your toes.

-Treatment options include surgical repair or conservative management, depending on the severity of the rupture.
+Surgical repair or conservative management depending on the tear

 -